 - differentially corrected GPS co-ordinates corrected to OSGR’s.

 The addition of automatic crack recognition enables the RAVs to completely replace manual visual surveys with objective and more repeatable measurements, obtained in greater safety from a vehicle travelling at normal road speeds.

 The measurements of alignment together with the video record provide an ideal way of defining site categories for use with surveys of skid resistance.

-RAV has added two new measures to its output, identified from the SCANNER research in the UK.
+RAV has added two new measures to its output, identified from the SCANNER research.
 These measure edge deterioration and transverse roughness, which it is expected will provide further indicators of conditions on narrow, particularly lower category roads where conventional ruts do not develop but the road surface becomes deformed.